Music of the Marvel Cinematic Universe: Guardians of the Galaxy Vol. 3

 In October 2021, John Murphy was revealed to be scoring the film, replacing Tyler Bates from previous Guardians films.
 Murphy also composed the score to Gunn's film, The Suicide Squad.

 The Marvels

 By January 2022, Laura Karpman, the composer of What If...? and Ms. Marvel was set to compose the score to The Marvels.
+John Ottman's scores from X2 and X-Men: Days of Future Past are used in the post-credits scene where Teyonah Parris's Monica Rambeau ends up with Kelsey Grammer's Hank McCoy.